-911 Dispatcher Trainee
+911 Calltaker-Dispatcher Trainee

 We greatly appreciate your interest in working in the 911 profession.
 No dispatching experience is necessary to apply to ECSO, as we provide a full paid training program to successfully hired candidates.
 Applicants with experience in public safety dispatching or calltaking are also encouraged to apply.

 - Computer with a keyboard (the test is not touch-screen enabled)

 - Reliable internet connection